CausaLM: Causal Model Explanation Through Counterfactual Language Models: Previous Work

 Even though causal inference is widely used in the life and social sciences, it has not had the same impact on machine learning and NLP in particular~\cite{angrist2008mostly, dorie2019automated, gentzel2019case}.
 This can mostly be attributed to the fact that using existing frameworks from causal inference in NLP is challenging~\cite{keith2020text}.
 The high-dimensional nature of language does not easily fit into the current methods, specifically as the treatment whose effect is being tested is often binary~\cite{d2017overlap, athey2017estimating}.
 Recently, this seems to be changing, with substantial work being done on the intersection of causal inference and NLP~\cite{tan2014effect, fong2016discovery, egami2018make, wood2018challenges, veitch2019using}.

 Specifically, researchers have been looking into methods of measuring other confounders via text~\cite{pennebaker2001linguistic, saha2019social}, or using text as confounders~\cite{johansson2016learning, de2016discovering, roberts2018adjusting}.
 In this strand of work, a confounder is being retrieved from the text and used to answer a causal question, or the text itself is used as a potential confounder, with its dimensionality reduced.
 Another promising direction is causally-driven representation learning, where the representation of the text is designed specifically for the purposes of causal inference.
 This is usually done when the treatment affects the text, and the model architecture is manipulated to incorporate the treatment assignment~\cite{roberts2014structural, roberts2018adjusting}.
-Recently,~\citet{veitch2019using} added to the BERT's fine-tuning stage an objective that estimates propensity scores and conditional outcomes for the treatment and control variables, and used a model to estimate the treatment effect.
+Recently,~\citet{veitch2019using} added to BERT's fine-tuning stage an objective that estimates propensity scores and conditional outcomes for the treatment and control variables, and used a model to estimate the treatment effect.
 As opposed to our work, they are interested in creating low-dimensional text embeddings that can be used as variables for answering causal questions, not in interpreting what affects an existing model.

 While previous work from the causal inference literature used text to answer causal questions, to the best of our knowledge we are the first (except for~\cite{vig2020causal}) that are using this framework for causal model explanation.
-Specifically, we build in this research on a specific subset of causal inference literature -- counterfactual analysis~\cite{pearl2009causality}.
-That is, we ask causal questions aimed at inferring what would have been the predictions of a given neural model had conditions been different.
-We present this kind of counterfactual analysis as a method for interpreting DNNs to understand what affects the decisions of the model.
+Specifically, we build in this research on a specific subset of causal inference literature, counterfactual analysis~\cite{pearl2009causality}, asking causal questions aimed at inferring what would have been the predictions of a given neural model had conditions been different.
+We present this counterfactual analysis as a method for interpreting DNN-based models, to understand what affects their decisions.
 By intervening on the textual representation, we provide a framework for answering causal questions regarding the effect of low and high level concepts on text classifiers without having to generate counterfactual examples.